-Whether you’re after a traditional afternoon tea in a fancy hotel or a vintage-themed affair, there’s something in Bristol for everyone.
-Check out our guide to the very best afternoon tea offerings in Bristol.
+Everyone, from Brits to tourists, must try it at some point.
+And whether you’re after a traditional afternoon tea in a fancy hotel or a marvellous and quirky twist on the classic, there’s something in Birmingham for everyone.
+Check out our guide to the very best afternoon tea in Bristol and the South West.
 These tiers tower over the rest!

 No.4 Clifton Village, The Rodney Hotel, 4 Rodney Place, BS8 4HY